Acanthocereus tetragonus: Cultivars

-The Fairy Castle Cactus, also known as Fairytale Castle Cactus is a miniature cultivar of this species.
+The fairy castle cactus or fairytale castle cactus is a miniature cultivar of this species.
 It has many curved branches that resemble the turrets of a castle.

 Uses

 Young stems of the barbed-wire cactus can be eaten as a vegetable either cooked or raw, while the fruits are edible and sweet.
 It is sometimes cultivated as an ornamental outdoors.
 It is sometimes planted as a living fence.

-The miniature cultivar of this species, Fairy Castle Cactus, is commonly grown as an houseplant for their small size and interesting shape.
+The miniature cultivar of this species, fairy castle cactus, is commonly grown as a houseplant for its small size and interesting shape.